What is syphilis?

 Your healthcare provider will ask about your sexual history, including whether you practice safe sex.
 It’s important to be honest during this discussion.
 Your provider can help assess your risk and recommend tests for other STIs.

-To test for syphilis, your provider will examine you and take a sample of your blood to look for signs of the infection.
-Your provider may remove some fluid or a small piece of skin from a chancre and test it in a lab.
+To test for syphilis, your provider will examine you and take a blood sample to look for signs of the infection.
+Your provider may remove some fluid or a small piece of skin from a syphilis sore and look at it under a microscope.
 The only way to know for sure if you have syphilis is by visiting your healthcare provider and getting a lab test.